 What is Vanadium?

-Vanadium is a hard, silver-grey metallic element.
-It is a ductile transition metal with a natural resistance to corrosion and stability against alkalis, acids and salt water.
+Vanadium is a transition metal with a natural resistance to corrosion and stability against alkalis, acids and salt water.
 Vanadium is found in over 60 different minerals including vanadinite, carnotite, roscoelite and patronite.

 What are the properties of Vanadium?